TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 144/Psalms 144.13.md

 ---

-[ When] our garners are full, affording all manner of store, [And] our sheep bring forth thousands and ten thousands in our fields;
+Our barns are full, filled with all kinds of provision.
+Our sheep bring forth thousands and ten thousands in our fields.